johnny2smooth/advent-22/README.md

 ## Day 3

 It is wild how one simple mistake can cascade to such a mess.
 Watching the world cup this morning alongside my elf friends.
 USA 🇺🇸 lost.
 Argentina 🇦🇷 will hopefully move on.

+## Day 4

+Argentina moved on.
+Day 4 check in, things are going well!
+477.